 Plan ahead and bring a travel dog bowl and some extra water for your dog, they get warm and thirsty on the trail!
 Finish the other two Triad mountains while you are here (Mt Arab and Goodman Mountain) and register your dog for a canine triad patch!

-Stop by Well Dressed Foods on Park Street and take a picnic lunch to go.
-They have a great selection of specialty sandwiches, salads, or entrees.
 Take your lunch with you and head to the Waterfront Park for a picnic by the water.
 It’s a great spot to have lunch and let your dogs cool off in the water!
 There are benches, picnic tables, and plenty of space for the dogs to enjoy their afternoon.
 If you are traveling with kids, check out Little Loggers Playground at the south end of the park.
 It's a great place to have the little ones burn off some energy!

 Afternoon pit stop